Francesco-Voto/react-native-biometrics-scanner/README.md

 - `subtitleText`: the text for subtitle (Android only)(optional)
 - `fallbackPromptMessage`: the title of fallback option (iOS only)(optional)

 This method resolve a promise if the authentication is succesful and throws:

 - `BiometricUnknownError` when the status of biometric is unknown
 - `BiometricUnsupportedError` when the biometric is not supported by the device
 - `BiometricNoEnrollError` when user needs to enroll in order to use biometric
-- `BiometricAuthenitcationError` when the authentication fails
+- `BiometricAuthenticationError` when the authentication fails
 - `BiometricUserCancelError` when user cancels the authentication
 - `BiometricPasscodeNotSetError` when a passcode is not set
 - `BiometricLockOutError` when the device is locked